Enhancement Shaman DPS Vault of the Incarnates Raid Guide — Dragonflight 10.1

 - Wind Rush Totem is useful for helping your raid get clear of the Resonating Annihilation cone.

-- Totemic Recall can be considered to reset Wind Rush Totem for even more movement, as we have one talent point to spare here.
+- Totemic Recall can be considered to reset Wind Rush Totem for even more movement, as we have talent points to spare here.

 Mythic Specific Tips

-- Due to the most common strategies stacking up for the Infused Fallout, minimal changes in this encounter on Mythic difficulty.
+- Due to the most common strategies stacking up for the Infused Fallout, there are minimal changes in this encounter on Mythic difficulty.

-- There is an increased focus on damage taken here, so using Astral Shift and Planes Traveler for more frequent, higher uptime defense on Rock Blast soaks is ideal
+- There is an increased focus on damage taken here, so using Astral Shift and Planes Traveler for more frequent access to defense for on Rock Blast soaks.

 - Mana Spring gets a lot of value for your healers here and is recommended.

 For more information, please refer to our Terros guide.